 Your name:

 Pupil's name (if relevant):

 Your relationship to the pupil (if relevant):

 Address:

 Postcode:

 Day time telephone number: Evening telephone number:

-Please give details of your complaint, including whether you have spoken to anybody at the school about it.
+Please give details of your complaint, including whether you have spoken to

+anybody at the school about it.

 What actions do you feel might resolve the problem at this stage?

+what actions do you leer might resolve the problem at this stage:

 Are you attaching any paperwork?
 If so, please give details.

-, , , , , , , , , , , , , , , , , , , ,

-Clamatura

 Signature:

+Signature.

 Data

 Date:

 Official use

 Date acknowledgement sent:

+Date acknowledgement sent:

+Duruhar

 By who:

-Complaint referred to:

 Complaint referred to:

 Date: